DMontgomery40/BirdStatsGPT/README.md

 ## Current Technical Roadblocks
 - **eBird API**: Running into some 401 errors that need resolving, both with private and public/test API keys.
-- **BirdWeather API**: Working on getting the API call structure right.
+- **BirdWeather API**: Working on getting the GraphQL API structure right; the REST API is, as of 2025-12-25, functional.
 - **BirdBuddy API** I am nowhere with this...

 While these might not be groundbreaking challenges for API wizards, they are crucial steps for the project.
 Your expertise, suggestions, and contributions are welcome and greatly appreciated.